hinter-net/hinter-cline/instructions.md

 ### Plan/Act toggle button

-You can chat with the AI about the contents of your repo in Plan Mode.
+You can chat with Cline about the contents of your repo in Plan Mode.
 For Cline to make changes (for example, to help you write a report draft), you will need to switch to Act Mode.
 Switching between Plan and Act Mode retains the context, so you will likely want to switch between the two during use.